 Your truck has a complex ignition system that allows your engine to start.
 If any of the components within the system fail or malfunction, your truck likely won’t start.
 First things first, ignition issues are usually caused by a dead battery.
 Batteries die as a result of their age or background issues like low temperature and faulty alternators.
-Fortunately, we here at Patriot Diesel Service have the tools and equipment to solve these problems.
+Fortunately, we here at Patriot Diesel and Automotive have the tools and equipment to solve these problems.
 We’ll install a block heater to fight off the frigid temperatures, repair or replace your alternator, and get you a fresh battery.

 Federal DOT Inspections are designed to ensure your truck is fully functional and safe to traverse North American roads.
 The inspections primarily cover anything safety-related.
 This includes systems like your brakes, steering, lighting systems, cargo securement points, powertrain, suspension, and drivetrain.
 If all of these systems work properly, you can rest assured knowing you’ll pass the inspection.
 If you fail the inspection, you’ll have access to our vast array of repair and maintenance services that will ensure you pass the second time around.

 When getting your heavy-duty truck aligned, you’re likely going to notice the following benefits right away.
 First of all, your truck will likely track a lot straighter and will handle significantly better.
 The boost in handling is a result of returning your suspension and steering components back to their factory specifications and placement.
 Other benefits include enhanced fuel efficiency since your truck is no longer forced to work at odd angles, reduced tire wear, and enhanced performance.